slow cooker” class=”wp-image-166818″ />Crock Pot Apple Crisp

 Can I use a different cake mix flavor?

-Spice cake mix is the best swap — warm cinnamon and clove flavor that pairs naturally with the apple filling.
-Butter pecan also works well and adds a nutty richness.
+Spice cake mix is the best option.
+It has a warm cinnamon and clove flavor that naturally complements the apple filling.
+Butter pecan works as well, and adds a nutty richness.
+They are both worth a shot.
+Yellow is the most neutral and works with any topping; spice is my personal preference.

 Is this the same as a dump cake?